eDyablo/study-docker-way/course introduction/README.md

 >Self-contained units of software you can deliver from a server over there to a server over there, from your laptop to EC2 to a bare-metal giant server, and it will run in the same way because it is isolated at the process level and has its own file system.

-Again, there is a lot more behind this simple definition but fundamental idea is ability to use easy deployable self-contained software components running in isolation.
+Again, there is a lot more behind this simple definition but fundamental idea is ability to use easy deployable self-contained software components running in isolation the same way anywhere.

 Before containers we were using virtual machines for the same purpose.
 Let's compare container to virtual machines.